 This is the application you must complete to determine eligibility for federal financial aid programs.

-If you are selected for verification, you will be required to submit copies of tax returns (financial income submitted to the IRS), copies of your parent’s tax returns (dependent students only), and complete a verification worksheet (members in the household and attending college).
-Tax return copies must be signed and must include all attachments and W-2 forms.
+If you are selected for verification, you may be required to submit IRS tax transcripts and W2 copies, and complete a verification worksheet (members in the household and attending college).

 When your file is complete, eligibility for financial aid is determined and an award notification is sent to you via e-mail.
 An e-mail message is sent to the student's primary e-mail address referring the student to UTB Online where he/she can view awards.
 On UTB Online, you can view what has been awarded for each semester.
 You must review program criteria online for each award received and understand the conditions for the award and for the continuation of this award, if applicable.
 Average cost of attendance is also available online here.